matteoferla/MichelaNGLo-app/README.md

 The source of the NGL code can be changed:

     >>> trans.to_html_line(ngl='ngl.js')

-## To do
-* Maybe arrows and labels.
-* Automate the retrieval of PyMOL data: currently text output is parsed.
-But a wrapper for the application or using the pymol library would be best.

-For now, the third party js is naughtly served as a copy without git&ndash;submodul'ing it, because it's a private repo.

 ## Example
 Here is a rather funny view in PyMOL and the equivalent snapshot transpiled to NGL (link to [example.html](http://www.well.ox.ac.uk/~matteo/junk/example.html)).